Skip to main content

 Impact on Other Flows

 Toggling a flow on or off only affects that specific flow.
 Other flows are completely unaffected, even if they share the same trigger type.
-This means:

-• Turning off all flows in one launch does NOT affect flows in other launches
+Turning off one presave flow does NOT affect another presave flow.
+Turning off all flows in one launch does NOT affect flows in other launches.
+The toggle is flow-specific, not trigger-specific or launch-specific.

 Go-to-Flow Interactions